alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 Operational load (or operational workload) is a term that describes the ongoing maintenance tasks that keep systems and services running at optimal performance.

 There are three distinct types of operational load: pages, tickets, and ongoing operational responsibilities.
 Pages typically require immediate attention, and tickets related to urgent problems can have tight deadlines.
-Both pages and urgent tickets interrupt SREs from working on engineering projects that support the team’s operational responsibilities.
+Both pages and urgent tickets interrupt SREs from working on engineering projects that support the team's operational responsibilities.
 For that reason, we refer to them as interrupts.

 ## From Load to Overload

-Work overload often happens when a team doesn’t have enough time to handle all these tasks—an objective reality when the number of tasks assigned to a team can’t be completed within the given deadline for each task.
+Work overload often happens when a team doesn't have enough time to handle all these tasks—an objective reality when the number of tasks assigned to a team can't be completed within the given deadline for each task.

 Perceived overload is more subjective, and happens when individuals on the team feel that they have too much work.
 This usually happens when several organizational or work changes take place over a short period of time, but the team has little opportunity to communicate with leadership about the changes.

-If your work isn’t properly prioritized, every task can seem equally urgent, leading to both actual and perceived overload.
+If your work isn't properly prioritized, every task can seem equally urgent, leading to both actual and perceived overload.

 When a team faces perceived overload, reprioritizing can help decrease the amount of urgent work, creating space for them to tackle the sources of overload through project work.